 I'd like to cover my 2nd location with sensor network, can't decide either to order nodemcu's or go with Arduino.

 The worst part for me is that there's no clear instruction how to flash nano's with custom firmware, so they can be updated via OTA.

-Alex B Goode
+Alex B Goode last edited by